yemilgr/PikeStone/Readme.md

 });
 ```

-`POST|GET` to math either 'POST' or 'GET' http method
+`POST|GET` to match either 'POST' or 'GET' http method
 ```pike
 router->any("GET|POST", "/any-of-methods", lambda() {
     return "Respond to method get or post";